anhdhbn/telebit/README.md

 Browser Library
 =======

-This is implemented with websockets, so you should be able to
+This is implemented with websockets, so browser compatibility is a hopeful future outcome.
+Would love help.

 LICENSE
 =======